William Hardham: Later war service

 Although treated for his injuries, which were to his hand and chest, Hardham was repatriated to New Zealand in February 1916.
 Soon after his return, on 16 March, he married Constance Evelyn née Parsonson at St. Peter's Church in Wellington.
 His brother was the best man for the ceremony.
 He agitated for a return to active duty with the NZEF but instead received an appointment as commandant of Queen Mary Hospital in Hanmer Springs.
 Initially a temporary position, he did so well in the post that it was made permanent and he was promoted to major.

-Hardham still sought a role with the NZEF and in late 1917 the military authorities relented, and he was able to rejoin the WMR, which was serving in Palestine.
+Hardham still sought a role with the NZEF and in late 1917 the military authorities relented, and he was able to rejoin the WMR, which was serving in the campaign in Palestine.
 His health was poor and he was ill for much of the remainder of the war.
 He was ultimately repatriated back to New Zealand suffering from malaria.